Antevenio/oauth2-mdirector/README.md

 ### 3. Shell script

-The library also provides with a symfony/console client so you can call the mdirector api from a shell.
+The library also provides a [console](https://github.com/symfony/console) client so you can call the mdirector api from a shell.
 To do so run:

 ```
 $ ./bin/mdirector-oauth-client oauth2:mdirector --help
 ```
-The command will display some self explanatory help.
+The command will display some self explanatory help about its usage and parameters.